red010b37/navcoin-dev-docs/content/en/documentation.md

 ---
 title: NavCoin Documentation
-linktitle: Hugo
+linktitle: NavCoin
-description: Hugo is the world's fastest static website engine.
-It's written in Go (aka Golang) and developed by bep, spf13 and friends.
+description: NavCoin is open-source; its design is public, nobody owns or controls NavCoin and everyone can take part.
 date: 2017-02-01
 publishdate: 2017-02-01
 menu: